 What is the problem we are trying to address?

-We are attempting to establish a more balanced social worker workforce across London, control agency worker rates and ensure accurate performance feedback on candidates.
+London’s Directors of Children’s Services are working together collaboratively to establish a more balanced social worker workforce across London, control rising agency worker rates and ensure accurate performance feedback on candidates.

 Who are we working with?

 - All London Directors of Children Services.
 32 London Boroughs have signed the London Pledge.

 - The 5 Managed Service Providers across London and Social Worker agency supply chain

 - Other regions across the UK and national bodies to support national initiatives in line with national reform

 What are the outcomes (or planned outcomes?)

 - Creating a stable and high performing social worker base in London.